Wie is de Mol? (Dutch TV series) season 21: Mole sabotage

 The following acts of sabotage were revealed at the finale.

 Vriend of vijand: Renée shot Erik, therefore eliminating him from the assignment.
 She verbally provided incorrect codes for the chests containing money and purposely let herself get shot while holding €250.
-Throughout the assignment she feigned deafness, requiring other candidates to repeat instructions to her.
-She also encouraged the group to physically run and look at the lock combinations themselves (as opposed to verbally transferring the combinations), increasing the risk of candidates being shot, as well as losing time.
+Throughout the assignment she feigned deafness, requiring other candidates to repeat information to her.
+She also encouraged the group to physically run and look at the lock combinations themselves (as opposed to verbally communicating them), increasing the risk of candidates being shot, as well as losing time.

 De dans ontspringen?: Despite hearing the explorers clearly, Renée frequently repeated the information incorrectly, meaning the gatherers often opened incorrect ballerina boxes first which increased their risk of being shot.
 She also allowed herself to be shot while holding €350, thus losing the money.

 Symbolisch bedrag: Renée provided the image of two incorrect signs which were subsequently run over.

 Meeliften: Renée avoided giving the complete number of required correct answers for a question, feigning confusion for the final answers required.

 Wie, wat... waar?: Renée suggested answers/observations she knew were incorrect.

 Zekerheid bieden: As the Mole, Renée was told of Charlotte, Marije and Rocky's €5,000 bid.
 Knowing a substantial amount of money would be lost, she then only bid €1,000 for the advantage to avoid suspicion.

 Steen goed: Renée switched the items inside the locker to ensure the wrong garments were selected and ultimately hoisted.
 She also lowered the correct garments hoisted by the other candidates during the assignment.

 Aanwijzingen: Despite being given the list of songs beforehand, Renée did not provide any correct guesses.
 She also mouthed the words of several songs, meaning money would not be earned even if guessed correctly.

 Voor joker staan: Renée intentionally switched the incorrect puzzle pieces despite correctly hearing the instructions from Rocky.
 She also switched puzzle pieces that were not instructed to be switched, guaranteeing the failure of the assignment.

 Ra(a)dgeving: In Renée's first spin, the wheel landed on €2,000.
 When Rocky revealed to her that outcome benefits the pot, Renée rejected taking the money and elected to spin the wheel again.

+Hidden clues

+The following clues were revealed in the finale or on the show's website: